verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

   </figcaption>
 </figure>

-## Responsive lazy what?
+## Some definitions

-**Responsive images** are the images that adapt to the user's screen _while_ keeping our websites fast by downloading just the right image source for the right **viewport witdh** (from small devices to large desktop computers), also considering the user's **screen density** (retina display, hiDpi, etc.).
+**Responsive images** are images that adapt to the users screens _while_ keeping our websites fast by downloading the right image size for the browser's **viewport width** (from small devices to large desktop computers), also considering the device **screen density** (hiDPI, retina display, etc.).

-**Lazy loading images** is a technique to make your website faster by **avoiding to load below the fold images**, then loading them **as they enter the viewport**.
+**Lazy loading images** is a technique to make your website faster by **avoiding to load below-the-fold images**, then loading them **as they enter the viewport**.
 Beyond performance, this also allows you to save bandwith and money, e.g. if you're paying a CDN service for your images.

-## Got it!
-Now show me some code!
+## Now to some code!

-&rarr; [Take a look at the results](http://verlok.github.io/lazyload/demos/image_srcset_lazy_sizes.html) &larr; that you will achieve.
+&rarr; [Take a look at the results](http://verlok.github.io/lazyload/demos/image_srcset_lazy_sizes.html) &larr; you will achieve.
 Open your browser's **developer tools** and switch to the **network panel**.
-You will see that the first images are loaded immediately (or _eagerly_) at page landing, while the rest of the images are loaded as you **scroll down** the document.
+You will see that the first 2 images are loaded immediately (or _eagerly_) at page landing, while the rest of the images are loaded as you **scroll down** the document.

-### The HTML markup
+### HTML markup

+Bare in mind that lazy loading is a Javascript-based task, so before any lazy image **can start downloading**, your Javascript code needs to be **downloaded, parsed and executed**, your lazy images must be **found in the DOM**, **their positions evaluated**, and these operations will take a while.

+For this reason, to make sure that your users will see your *above-the-fold* images **as soon as possible**, I recommend to **eagerly load them** (eagerly meaning the opposite of lazily).
+To understand how many images are *above-the-fold*, open your website in the most common viewports of smartphones, tablets and computers.

-Here's the markup of an immediately loaded responsive image.
+Here's the markup of an **eagerly loaded** responsive image.

 ```html
 <!-- Immediately loaded, responsive image -->